 Final Thoughts On Do AirTags Use GPS

-So, in conclusion, do AirTags use GPS?
+So, in conclusion.
+Do AirTags use GPS?
 AirTags do not use GPS for location tracking.
-Instead, AirTags rely on other nearby Apple Bluetooth devices to send secure and encrypted location and position information to iCloud so that you can easily track and find an AirTag using the Find My app.
+Instead, AirTags rely on other nearby Apple Bluetooth devices in the Find My network to send secure and encrypted location and position information to iCloud so that you can easily track and find an AirTag using the Find My app.

 Affiliate disclaimer.
 We may receive an affiliate commission at no extra cost to you if you purchase a product after clicking on one of our links.
 This doesn’t affect our editorial independence.